googlefonts/how-to-hint-variable-fonts/README.md

 <img width="100%" height="100%" src="Images/accentsunhintedvhinted.png">

 **Top:** Accented glyphs, at 13ppem/10 point @96dpi.
 Accents lose details and blur with the base glyphs, resulting in loss of legibilty.
 (Open Sans Variable font, default, Regular weight, and ExtraBold Variation.)

 **Bottom:** Hinted accent.
 Accents are hinted to preserve the correct shape, and to maintain a consistent height.
 A minimum distance is maintained between the base glyph and thge accent.

 <img width="100%" height="100%" src="Images/YENBLUR.png">

 **Top:** Scaled un-hinted outlines of complex glyph outlines, results in Blurry horizontal horizontal features.

-**Bottom:** Hinted outlines, reduces blur, by fitting horizontals to the pixel grid, while also preserving the internal white space, allowing for clear discplay on-screen.
+**Bottom:** Hinted outlines, reduces blur, by fitting horizontals to the pixel grid, while also preserving the internal white space, allowing for clear display on-screen.

 ### VTT Design Space Setup _(Hinting and Proofing Variation Fonts)_